-Fine Arts Society of Sarasota committee plan an artist tour in 1973
+Fine Arts Society of Sarasota, Inc. committee plans an artist tour in 1973.

-Organized and chartered in 1969, The Fine Arts Society of Sarasota is a 501(c)(3) not-for-profit organization originally dedicated to "supporting and stimulating the arts in Sarasota County".
+Organized and chartered in 1969, the Fine Arts Society of Sarasota, Inc. is a 501(c)(3) not-for-profit organization originally dedicated to "supporting and stimulating the arts in Sarasota County."

 Luminaire Awards have been presented to Howard Tibbals (Miniature Circus Creator), Howard Millman (West Coast Black Theatre Troupe), Iain Webb and Margaret Barbieri (Sarasota Ballet), Victor DeRenzi (Sarasota Opera) and Richard and Rebecca Hopkins (Florida Studio Theatre).

 Scholarships are awarded annually to talented students pursuing a career in the arts.
-Fine Arts' scholars attend prestigious institutions such as Carnegie Mellon University, Pratt Institute, Berklee School of Music, Columbia University and The Ringling College of Art and Design.
+Fine Arts Society scholars attend prestigious institutions such as Carnegie Mellon University, Pratt Institute, Berklee School of Music, Columbia University and The Ringling College of Art and Design.

-More than thirty Community Outreach Grants have been made to support local art-related organizations: Sarasota Art Museum, Sarasota County Schools, The Hermitage Artists' Retreat, WEDU Public Television, The Van Wezel Performing Arts Hall, The West Coast Black Theatre Troupe and The Sarasota Orchestra to name a few.
+More than thirty Community Outreach Grants have been made to support local art-related organizations: Sarasota Art Museum, Sarasota County Schools, The Hermitage artists retreat, WEDU Public Television, Van Wezel Performing Arts Hall, West Coast Black Theatre Troupe and Sarasota Orchestra to name a few.

 Winnifred Clarke, Emily Holmes, Adrienne Robbins, Annamae Sandgren and Marion Storm